CleverCloud/clever-components/docs/adr/adr-0027-enabling-type-checking.md

 The strategy was to progressively work on Type Checking when reworking components and add them to the CI type checking one by one.

 To do so, here is what we did:
-- reworked our `tsconfig.json` to enable Type Checking in our editors (`"allowJs": true`, `"checkJs": true`),
+- Reworked our `tsconfig.json` to enable Type Checking in our editors (`"allowJs": true`, `"checkJs": true`),
-  - decided how strict we wanted to be by enabling / disabling specific options,
+  - Decided how strict we wanted to be by enabling/disabling specific options,
-- added a `tsconfig.ci.json` to enable Type Checking in CI context,
+- Added a `tsconfig.ci.json` to enable Type Checking in CI context,
-  - only files that fully pass type checking, including their dependencies, can be added to the list of files checked in CI,
+  - Only files that fully pass type checking, including their dependencies, can be added to the list of files checked in CI,
-  - when we started, only one file could be added to this file.
+  - When we started, only one file could be added to this file.

 ## Where are we at?